Medically reviewed by Angela Sheddan, DNP, FNP-BC

 Luckily, there are many ways you can approach treating your anxiety.
 Here are some of the most effective:

 Psychotherapy is a common way to treat anxiety, but there’s an array of different types.
-So, you’ll want to work with a mental health provider to determine the type of therapy that will work for you.
+So, you’ll want to utilize online mental health services to determine the type of therapy that will work for you.
 Here are some of the types they may recommend:

 Cognitive behavioral therapy involves identifying patterns and behaviors that may lead to anxiety and using problem-solving skills to cope.